 I always edit as I store seasonal items.
 Did I wear it this past season?
 Does this size fit any of my kids?
 Is it ripped or stained?
 I do the same as I'm unpacking stored clothes as well.
 We first shop from our seasonal and 'next size up' bins, and then make a list of what I need to buy before the season really changes: new swimsuits, coats, sandals, etc.

-Also, if your donations are already starting to pile up and you are local to Utah, you can use this blog post as a reference for where you can take donations.
+Also, if your donations are already starting to pile up and you are local to Utah, you can use Salt Lake City Donation and Recycling Guide as a reference.
 There are a number of places on the list that have locations across the country as well.

 Are you ready for the season change?
 I hope this helps you get ready!
 If you are interested in having Reset Your Nest come and do all the sorting, folding, containing, and labeling for you, sign up for a free consultation today!